Cabo Verde Airlines: TACV

+Cabo Verde Airlines

 In May 2018, the airline announced it would rebrand as Cabo Verde Airlines in order to strengthen the connection of the national air carrier with its country.
 Cabo Verde Airlines has increased the country's connectivity with the world, with new routes to Salvador de Bahia, Milan, Paris, Lisbon, and Rome.
-The carrier also increased routes to Recife and Fortaleza.
-Loftleidir is wet leasing two B757-200s to the airline.
+The carrier also increased routes to Recife and Fortaleza with two leased 757-200s.

 On March 1, 2019, Loftleidir paid 1.3 million euros (or 51% of shares) for the heavily indebted Cabo Verde Airlines, which resulted in it becoming the majority owner of the company.
 Soon after, Loftleidir nominated a new CEO for Cabo Verde Airlines.
 In June 2021, it was announced that Cabo Verde Airlines would get a new board of directors soon and start the restructuring and resizing phase of the company as well.

+In July 2023, Cabo Verde Airlines added its first Boeing 737 MAX 8 to its fleet, utilizing it for international services.

 Destinations

+As of February 2025, Cabo Verde Airlines serves the following scheduled destinations: